1. Test, optimize and retest

 Making the most out of the opportunity

-Peak trading periods are, of course, more about opportunity than they are about risk.
-And as retailers are getting better at mitigating the risks to website performance during peak, it might be time to start shifting the focus from avoiding outages to delivering better online experiences when it matters most.
+Peak shopping periods are, of course, more about opportunity than they are about risk.
+And as retailers are getting better at mitigating the risks to website performance during the busiest sales, it might be time to start shifting the focus from avoiding outages to delivering better online experiences when it matters most.